 If you have come across Red Cross, then you probably have an idea of what bloodletting is all about.
 It is, simply, donating blood.
 It can be quite scary to have someone put a needle in you and voluntarily have a portion of your blood taken away from you.
-For some, you would have to bride them with offers & coupons in order to get them into the room for them to donate blood.
+For some, you would have to bride them with offers & voucher code from bestseller shops in order to get them into the room for them to donate blood.

 But bloodletting has its own set of benefits.
 Here are some of them: